vfarcic/vfarcic.github.io/ms-workshop/README.md

 He often speaks at community gatherings and conferences.

-He wrote the Test-Driven Java Development book published by Packt Publishing.
+He wrote "Test-Driven Java Development" book published by Packt Publishing and is currently writing "The DevOps 2.0 Toolkit: Automating the Continuous Deployment Pipeline with Containerized Microservices".

 Contact Details: